Last updated: August 12, 2026

 Kola is an AI-native people-memory layer for macOS that pulls the people you know out of your email, calendar, LinkedIn, Telegram, and WhatsApp, and remembers the context that matters.
 This policy explains what Kola does — and, just as importantly, does not do — with your data.

 The short version: Kola is local-first.
 The app indexes and stores your data on your own Mac.
-We do not operate a server that receives, stores, or processes your personal data, and we never sell it.
+We run no server that receives your contacts, messages, notes, or recordings, and we never sell your data.
 A few optional features you turn on do send specific data to a third party in order to work — the AI assistant, contact enrichment, and profile photos.
 Those are described below so you know exactly what leaves your device and when.
+If you create a Kola account, we hold your email address, your name and your plan; that short list is set out under "Your Kola account" below.

 Kola is provided by Perennify Ltd ("Perennify", "we", "us"), the company behind this AI memory layer.
 Reach us about this policy at privacy@getkola.app.